houpjs/houp-docs/docs/api/useStore.md

 ### I got an error: `Unable to find store.
 This usually occurs when the Provider is not added to the App or has been unmounted.`

-If you are using a global `<Provider />`, it should be added at the top level of the App.
-If you are using a local provider, it should be placed above all components that use the store within that local provider.
+If you are using global namespace `<Provider />`, it should be added at the top level of the App.
+If you're using a namespaced provider, it should be placed above all components that access stores in that namespace.

 ### I got an error: `The store has not been registered yet.
 Did you forget to call registerStore to register it?`